 The purpose of the UA Little Rock Faculty Mentoring Program (FMP) is to help establish a mechanism for new tenure track faculty to successfully navigate the various levels of the tenure and promotion process as well as help with their overall development as a faculty member.
 Each FMP Class runs for one year and during that year, the proteges benefit from workshops built on the pillars critical to tenure and promotion.
 Additionally, the proteges benefit from having a senior faculty member who is tenured as a source to ask questions and learn from.

 After successfully completing the year of official mentoring as part of the FMP Class, the second year proteges are encouraged to continue informal communication with their mentor.
 Additionally during this second year, these proteges are offered an intense workshop to help them begin to build the components of their Third-Year Review packet (in accordance with their respective departmental governance document).
+A copy of the 2017-2018 FMP Annual Report can be found on this link

 Who will be involved?